I met Godzilla once. Told me everyone keeps pronouncing his name wrong. Turns out to be pronounced as "Fred". Who knew?

 Turn Your Brains Off

 Some films, it is necessary for one to suspend their disbelief and in this particular case it is crucial to do so or else they are simply asking to be miserable in that theater.
-Trust me, there are criticisms on the film that I will touch on shortly.
-In the meantime, I want to focus on the better qualities first.
-Qualities that can only be admired if the viewer turns their brains off to simply have a good time.
+Trust me, there are criticisms of the film that I will touch on shortly.
+In the meantime, I want to focus on the better qualities: qualities that can only be admired if the viewer turns their brains off to simply have a good time.
 Keep that in mind.

 As I mentioned above, there is a lot of action.
-Any excuse that this movie can make up in order to have these big fire-breathing monsters fight, they will do it several times over.
-Which is probably the ultimate strength that King of the Monsters has in its favor.
+Any excuse that the filmmakers can make up in order to have these big fire-breathing monsters fight, they will do it several times over, which is probably the ultimate strength of King of the Monsters.
 Without as many of these epic action sequences and the enormous spectacle present, I could have seen myself growing restless.
 Even with as much action as there was, there was a significant segment in the first act where I was somewhat antsy.
 Luckily that didn’t last long as the narrative does its best to push through the slower moments in order to propel the audience into the brutal fights as soon as possible, which was greatly appreciated.

 Every monster fight here is gorgeous to behold with near perfect CG work and visually gripping camera angles chosen to capture these monsters duking it out, it’s pretty frikkin’ awesome.
 Any time Godzilla, King Ghidora, Rhodan, Mothra, etc. would show up onscreen I was completely into what was going on.
 Totally excited to see what stunning visuals and destruction was instore next, at no point did the action become stale for me personally.
 When the next gigantic battle was about to commence, I was enjoying my sit.
 Seeing these monsters trying to kill one another in animalistic fashion was fantastic.
 Not to mention the fact that I admired the effort that was put into creating a sense of personality within these monsters.
 They aren’t all simply big and badass; there are subtle details that each creature contains painting them with their own distinct characteristics.
 My favorite being that of the three heads from King Ghidora as it appears that the left head is a bit on the simpler minded side, if you will.
 That was something that kept cracking me up as that specific head seemed to be dumber than the other two heads.